3.1 Rules vs. Learning

 What do all the numbers in one line mean?

 To get a better understanding of how a computer sees and displays images, add a feature to your web app that takes a representation of a digit as an array of numbers and display it on the website pixel by pixel.
-Take a look at the and especially the following functions:
+Take a look at the p5.js library and especially the following functions:

 createCanvas()